RealOrangeOne/django-sri/README.md

 #### Just the integrity value

-To retrieve just the integrity hash (the contents of the `integrity` attribute), you can use the `{% sri_integrity %}` tag, which supports the same arguments as the other tags.
+To retrieve just the integrity hash (the contents of the `integrity` attribute), you can use the `{% sri_integrity_static %}` tag, which supports the same arguments as the other tags.

 ### API